Optimizing the magnon-phonon cooperativity in planar geometries

 The mutual coupling can be interpreted as an interaction between lattice displacement and magnetic orientation via magnetostriction \cite{kittel1958interaction,spencer1958magnetoacoustic,schlomann1960generation,matthews1962acoustic,lee1955magnetostriction} or microscopically in terms of magnon-phonon interaction \cite{guerreiro2015magnon,holanda2018detecting,rezende2021theory}.
 The coupling results in the formation of \textit{magnon-polaron} hybrid states \cite{shen2015laser} that are split by the coupling strength, $\Omega$.
 Experimentally strong coupling has been demonstrated in various systems such as magnetic insulators \cite{zhang2016cavity,khivintsev2018magnetoelastic}, metals \cite{zhao2020phonon}, semiconductors \cite{kuszewski2018optical}, and nano-fabricated ferromagnets \cite{berk2019strongly,godejohann2020magnon}.

-To gain control over the interconversion process, one needs to develop a way to tune the cooperativity $\mathscr{C}=\Omega^2/(2\eta_m \eta_a)$, a figure of merit which measures the number of oscillations that occurs between the two waveforms before decoherence starts to kick in.
+To gain control over the interconversion process, one needs to develop a way to tune the cooperativity $\mathscr{C}=\Omega^2/(2\eta_m \eta_a)$ \cite{turchette1998squeezed,tuchman2006normal,kuhn2010cavity,reiserer2015cavity,al2018cooperativity,thomas2022efficient}, a figure of merit which measures the number of oscillations that occurs between the two waveforms before decoherence starts to kick in.
 Here $\eta_m$ and $\eta_a$ are the relaxation rates of magnons and phonons, respectively.
 The relaxation rates are related to the material quality issue and are challenging to control, but tuning the coupling strength can provide a more efficient way to control $\mathscr{C}$ due to its $\Omega^2$ dependence.
 The manipulation of coupling strength between magnons and microwave photons has been achieved by changing the position of magnetic system \cite{harder2018level,xu2019cavity,ihn2020coherent}.
 But this scheme is hard to apply for the magnon-phonon coupled system because two bodies are inseparable.